Vicente Cerna y Cerna: Battle of La Arada

-After Battle of La Arada, on 22 October 1851 president Paredes resigned; the National Assembly then named Carrera his successor, being inaugurated on 6 de November 1851 after modifying the Constitution to suit his needs.
+After Battle of La Arada, on 22 October 1851 president Paredes resigned; the National Assembly then named Carrera his successor, being inaugurated on 6 November 1851 after modifying the Constitution to suit his needs.
 Paredes went on to the army staff and was a loyal officer until his death in 1856.

 Campaign against Gerado Barrios

 In 1863 Honduran general José María Medina, along his Army Staff -which included Florencio Xatruch, and lieutenant colonel Juan Antonio Medina Orellana, were in talks with Rafael Carrera, who formed an army of Hondurans, Salvadorians and Guatemalans who, led by brigadier general Vicente Cerna y Cerna invaded Honduras.
 Cerna forces took Cucuyagua on 10 June 1863 and then "Los Llanos" de Santa Rosa on 15 June, eventually occupying Gracias a Dios and declaring José María Medina as President of Honduras;.
 Finally, Cerna and his men marched over capital Comayagua to overthrow interim president José Francisco Montes Fonseca.
 Government forces set Comayagua in flames before fleeing given the superiority of Cerna's army.